fredrikolovsson/react-native-viewability-tracking-view/README.md

 # react-native-viewability-tracking-view

 > WARNING!
-This is still under development and not working as intended yet.
+This component is still under development, it is lacking automated tests and there might be bugs and the API can change between minor versions until it is published as 1.0.0.

 ## TL;DR